Rmk-kk/React---Integrify-test-task/README.md

 # Test task for Integrify

-This project was made with react create-react-app, react-bootstrap, react router.
+This project was made with react create-react-app, react-bootstrap, react router specially for Integrify platform as test task.
+Hope you enjoy!

 ## Used technologies